willarmiros/aws-otel-docs/templates/manual-trace-instrumentation.md

 ## Sample Application

-This section can be formatted in whatever way makes sense to the sample app developer.
-You can even just link to the sample app's repository with a README for instructions on deploying it.
-The instructions should walk through the end-to-end setup of an application which at a minimum is a server that accepts HTTP requests and makes downstream HTTP and AWS SDK requests.
+This should just link to the manually-instrumented sample app for this language in GitHub.
+There should be a README describing how to run it there.